JuliaLang/julia/doc/manual/functions.rst

 Functions in Julia are `first-class objects
 <https://en.wikipedia.org/wiki/First-class_citizen>`_: they can be assigned to
-variables, called using the standard function call syntax from the variable they have been assigned to.
+variables, and called using the standard function call syntax from the variable they have been assigned to.
 They can be used as arguments, and they can be returned as values.
 They can also be created anonymously, without being given a name, using either of these syntaxes: